Looking for a Competent Fire Safety Practitioner?

 In preparing this certificate, the building owner/owner’s agent obtains certification from the designers and installers of each safety measure that these standards have been met, for example, AS1670 for fire detection, AS2441 for hose reels, AS2118 for fire sprinklers.

-Every twelve months after the building is completed the Environmental Planning and Assessment (Development Certification and Fire Safety) Regulation 2021 requires an Annual Fire Safety Statement be prepared and forwarded to Council, with a copy to the fire brigade and a further copy displayed in the building entry.
+Every twelve months after the building is completed the Environment Planning and Assessment (Development Certification and Fire Safety) Regulation 2021 requires an Annual Fire Safety Statement be prepared and forwarded to Council, with a copy to the fire brigade and a further copy displayed in the building entry.

 Under this new legislation, the Annual Fire Safety Statement must confirm that an Accredited Practitioner (Fire Safety) (or multiple practitioners if required) has inspected the building, assessed the fire safety measures, and found that each of the measures is capable of performing to the relevant standard.

 The Annual Fire Safety Statement can only be signed by the building owner or owner’s agent and not by anyone else.